Sound Effects Overview

 Beyond Sound Effects

-You can generate everything from Individual one shots to drum Loops to instrumental Loops to Unique new samples from Big Band sections and Brass stabs pretty much anything you can imagine.
+You can generate everything from individual one-shots to drum loops, instrumental loops, and unique new samples from big band sections and brass stabs—pretty much anything you can imagine.

-I will go through a little bit of how to prompt this, but it is a lot of trial and error to get what you want.
+I will go through a little bit of how to prompt this, but it involves a lot of trial and error to get what you want.

 Stem: An individual track from a multitrack recording, such as isolated vocals, drums, or guitar.